Accessibility and Access Keys

 Skip to Content

-The most obvious reason people trap is for fur or food.
-Trapping for these reasons has decreased since the 1970s but there are still approximately 60, 000 fur trappers in Canada, most of them trapping part time.
+Trapping for has decreased since the 1970s but there are still approximately 60,000 fur trappers in Canada, most of them trapping part time.

 Fur trapping has become increasingly regulated in Canada.
 The practice falls under the provincial/territorial jurisdictions and all trappers are required to take training courses in their province before they are licensed.
 This ensures they know and understand the regulations for trapping in Canada and are knowledgeable about the most recent developments and requirements in humane traps and trapping methods.